HazemMedhat/Air-Flight-Delay-Prediction-Analysis-/README.markdown

 ## Usage
 To run the notebook:
-1. Mount your Google Drive in the notebook to access the dataset.
+1. Mount your Google Drive in the notebook to access the dataset (ensure the dataset file is available in the specified path).
 2. Execute the cells sequentially to install dependencies, load data, preprocess, train models, and evaluate results.
 3. Use the generated profile report and accuracy plots to analyze the data and model performance.